shadybraden/loggifly/README.md

 ## 🛠 Installation Walkthrough

 1. Create a folder on your system, place your config.yaml there and edit it to fit your needs and preferences.
+You can find a short example config with explaininf comments [here](https://github.com/clemcer/loggifly/blob/main/config.yaml).
+Or you take a look at the detailed config explanation [here](https://github.com/clemcer/loggifly/blob/main/walkthrough.md).
 ```yaml
 containers:
     vaultwarden: